The Life Sciences Law Review: Australia

 vii Post-approval controls

-The TGA also takes an active role in post-market surveillance, including random and targeted laboratory testing of approved products, GMP audits, and inspections of manufacturer's or sponsor's records.
+The TGA also takes an active role in post-market surveillance, including random and targeted laboratory testing of approved products, good manufacturing practice (GMP) audits, and inspections of manufacturer's or sponsor's records.
 In addition, there are systems in place by which anyone can report adverse effects involving medicines, vaccines and medical devices.
-Adverse event reports are published online.17
+Adverse event reports are published online.18

 The transfer of product approvals is relatively straightforward but may only take place once all the regulatory issues have been addressed.

 The manufacture of therapeutic goods must meet an acceptable standard of GMP, the nature of which depends on the type of therapeutic good.

 Medicines, active pharmaceutical ingredients, and biologicals that comprise or contain live animal cells, tissues or organs must meet the Guide to Good Manufacturing Practice for Medicinal Products published under the Pharmaceutical Inspection Convention and Pharmaceutical Inspection Cooperation Scheme (PIC/S Guide to GMP).19 The Australian Code of Good Manufacturing Practice for Human Blood and Blood Components, Human Tissues and Human Cellular Therapy Products applies to blood, human tissues and human cellular product manufacturers that undertake the collection, processing, testing, storage, release for supply, and quality assurance of such products.20 Australian manufacturers of medicines and biologicals are required to obtain a licence from the TGA, while overseas manufacturers may either be approved by the TGA itself or the TGA may accept certification by a comparable overseas regulator.
 The TGA has the right to undertake an audit of an overseas manufacturing site at any time and fees apply.